Contents of this post

 - Complete Blindness – uncorrectable vision loss in both eyes.

-- Color Blindness – the inability to distinguish a few colors or inability to perceive any color.
+- Color Blindness – the inability to distinguish a few colors or the inability to perceive any color.

 - Due to aging, illness – low vision or a permanent loss of vision due to aging or illness.
 Example Glaucoma.